KiraCore/docs.kira.network/README.md

 ## Documentation Update & Deployment:

-1. Update content on Notion and pull in `temp/` folder:
+1. Pull: Update content on Notion and pull in `temp/` folder:

 ```bash
 yarn pull       # Fetch content from Notion (needs $DOCU_NOTION_SAMPLE_ROOT_PAGE and $DOCU_NOTION_INTEGRATION_TOKEN)
 ```

-2. Sync the `tabs/` folder, move pages from "srcpage" tabs into `src/page/`folder if needed, then launch on localhost for testing:
+2. Test: Sync the `tabs/` folder, move pages from "srcpage" tabs into `src/page/`folder if needed, then launch on localhost for testing

 > `rsync --checksum` (`yarn update`) syncs `tabs/` from the temporary folder, updating only changed files.
 It is used to preserve `showLastUpdateTime` in Docusaurus by avoiding the Nocusaurus pull process, which refreshes the entire output folder, falsely updating timestamps.
 However, renaming a page will not preserve history as it changes its file name and create a new one without git history.